Religious Liberty

 The First Amendment holding of this groundbreaking decision was easily grasped and succinctly described by Editorial Board of the statewide newspaper as “treat everyone alike.”
 Editorial, UD Should Forget It All, The Morning News (Aug.
 27, 1975).
 Nationwide media coverage followed.

 The Delaware Supreme Court’s “neutrality” not “hostility” principle was mocked and harshly criticized in the national legal community, before eventually being later vindicated by the U.S. Supreme Court in Widmar v.
 Vincent, 454 U.S. 263 (1981); Emp.
 Div. v.
-Smith, 494 U.S. 872 (1990); Church of the Lukumi Babalu Aye, Inc. v.
+Smith, 494 U.S. 872 (1990); and Church of the Lukumi Babalu Aye, Inc. v.
 City of Hialeah, 508 U.S. 520 (1993).

 Noting that same national criticism and (the first part of the) eventual vindication, the Delaware Bar would later praise Keegan‘s neutrality principle in a fascinating article telling the story of how the Delaware (and Pennsylvania) chapter of the ACLU defied the national ACLU in supporting the religious worship rights of the students at the University.
 See Gary Aber, ACLU vs. ACLU: A House Against Itself, Delaware Lawyer 27-32 (Fall 1986).